Liu-Hy/Food-Bank-Network-Simulation/README.md

 Furthermore, when a food bank is provided with excessive amounts of donations, we have that utility is much higher, reaching around .32 (out of .4):

 ![Excess Donations Bank Utility](./plots/foodbank_utility_history_high_donations.png)

+For Hypothesis 1, we find that if the pantry owner has the accurate information about client demand, the utility increases by 8%, and the proportion of clients who get all their demand satisfied increases from 61% to 70%.
+In a more realisic setting, if only one pantry has transparent information, it will produce 6% more utility and serve 4% more of its clients.

+For Hypothesis 2, we find that setting a fixed limit per client slightly worsens the outcome; setting the limit proportional to the number of people in family improves utility by 1% (small but statistically significant).
+This raises the question of what is the best practice for fairness.

 ### Simulation level hypothesis: food sharing